 Netflix is just one example of a very large, complex and yet sophisticated dynamic website, both in terms of functionality and user experience.
 It’s able to deliver huge amounts of content to users based on their location and login credentials, and can offer watch recommendations based on past viewing history.

 It takes more resources to create

 Because of the extra steps needed to organize and connect your database to the right pages, a dynamic website can be more complicated to set up and get running . it will take more time to go live, and can be more costly, too.

 There are exceptions to this: using a website builder like Wix not only allows you to build dynamic pages when you need them, but it allows you to do so without subscribing to a paid package.
-The content manager is free to use for all Wix users.
+The CMS (Content Management System) is free to use for all Wix users.
 So while traditionally building a dynamic website used to require a larger budget, this is no longer the case, depending on where and how you choose to build your dynamic site.

-Looking to get started with the Content Manager?
+Looking to get started with the CMS?
 Take a look at our online course to help you do just that.

 Dynamic websites have more instructions to process than a static website does.
 They are also connected to a database or content collection and continually pull information from that in order to display it—which takes time to process and execute.
 This can impact the performance of a site, although many website creation tools are aware of this issue and make it their mission to prioritize performance across all pages.

 When building a dynamic website with a website builder such as Wix, concerns about performance are less likely.
 This is because everything necessary for website performance optimization (for example, automatic image optimization, a Content Delivery Network, defense against DDOS attacks) is integrated into your pages, making your dynamic website as fast and user friendly as a static one.